Bottoms Up! Book in for one of Sydney’s best boozy brunches.

 Get a little taste of New York on your Saturday mornings at The Royal Hotel Paddington with their decadent brunch and bottomless bellinis.
-This iconic pub is well known for its rooftop and stunning heritage features so beware – you may have a hard time dragging yourself away!
-Book your spot on the Verandah Level from 11am – 1pm every Saturday.
-On the menu, you’ll find fruit, fluffy pastries, baked eggs and smoked salmon with sourdough in a banquet style brunch.
-There are two brunch options to choose from: $70 per person with a bellini on arrival or $85 per person with bottomless cocktails.
-Bookings are essential and highly recommended as sittings often book out.
+Head to Elephant Bar at this iconic pub, well known for its rooftop and stunning heritage features so beware – you may have a hard time dragging yourself away!
+Book your spot from 11am – 1pm every Saturday.
+On the menu, you’ll find pastries on arrival along with luxe brunch boards loaded with everything from baked camembert with fig jam and lavoush to smoked salmon and fresh fruit.
+Plus, wash it all down with bottomless cocktails including mimosas, spritzes, brekkie sangria and so much more.
+Bookings ($85 pp) are essential and highly recommended as sittings often book out.
 To book, click here.

 Darlinghurst’s beloved rooftop bar, East Village, is now open for brunch, dishing up an extensive menu and brekkie cocktails to boot.
 Running from 11am-2pm on Saturdays and Sundays, order from the a la carte menu and team it with a breakfast cocktail.
-They also offer bottomless bubbles packages, plus Victoria coffee to perk you up for the day.
+They also offer bottomless bubbles packages starting from $40, plus Victoria coffee to perk you up for the day.

 234 Palmer Street, Darlinghurst NSW 2010, Bookings firstname.lastname@example.org, 0431 622 944

 This iconic Bondi destination, famous among view seekers and foodies has added another attraction to the mix.
 After a busy week, Sunday’s are about sitting back, with a drink in hand.
 From 10am-11.30am, let Icebergs host your Sunday boozy brunch day.
 With three courses come three options at this Icebergs boozy brunch.
 Go alcohol free ($55), let the prosecco endlessly pour ($80), or go classy with Osetra Caviar and a glass of Champagne ($90).
 If you were worried about how to get your Sunday morning caffeine kick, there is no need.
 The prices include a coffee/tea per person.
 For more information and to book, click here.

 1 Notts Avenue, Bondi Beach NSW 2026, (02) 9365 9000, Sunday 10am-11.30am